cbeauhilton/Halve/_posts/2018-11-01- Artificial-Intelligence-Definitions-and-Indefinitions.md

     The source of this Oettinger quote is frustratingly hard to find, as is often the case with classic papers from the middle of the 1900s.
 [Here's a PDF](http://worrydream.com/refs/Scientific%20American,%20September,%201966.pdf).
 The article starts on p.
 166.

-[^2]: Lest you think I've lost perspective on what really matters, here's a [comparison of the Google search trends over time for "Artificial Intelligence" and "potato."](https://trends.google.com/trends/explore?date=all&q=%2Fm%2F0mkz,potato) <script type="text/javascript" src="https://ssl.gstatic.com/trends_nrtr/1605_RC01/embed_loader.js"></script> <script type="text/javascript"> trends.embed.renderExploreWidget("TIMESERIES", {"comparisonItem":[{"keyword":"/m/0mkz","geo":"","time":"all"},{"keyword":"potato","geo":"","time":"all"}],"category":0,"property":""}, {"exploreQuery":"date=all&q=%2Fm%2F0mkz,potato","guestPath":"https://trends.google.com:443/trends/embed/"}); </script>  Happy Thanksgiving.
+[^2]: Lest you think I've lost perspective on what really matters, here's a [comparison of the Google search trends over time for "Artificial Intelligence" and "potato."](https://trends.google.com/trends/explore?date=all&q=%2Fm%2F0mkz,%2Fm%2F05vtc) Happy Thanksgiving.